iotaledger/hornet/docs/getting_started/installation_steps.md

 See more details on how to configure Hornet under the [post installation](../post_installation/post_installation.md) chapter.

 ### Example of Systemd Unit File
 The following is an example of a `systemd` unit file.
 If you have extracted the Hornet executable to `/opt/hornet` together with configuration files, this file should work as is.
-If you have extracted the Hornet executable in another location, please review the configuration and update it accordingly
+If you have extracted the Hornet executable in another location, please review the configuration and update it accordingly.

 ```plaintext
 [Unit]